NOAA-OWP/inundation-mapping/manuscripts/owp_fim3_2020/README.md

 ### Building LaTex Manuscript to PDF

-This contains instructions on how to build the manuscript written with LaTex into PDF along the associated bibliography.
+This contains instructions on how to build the manuscript written with LaTex into a PDF along with the associated bibliography.

 ## Dependencies